floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-Our pokemon app is hard coded to fetch data through a fetch call to a specific api, but what if we wanted to get the data from a different api, or a database, or maybe even add a cache layer within our application to check before making an api call.
+Currently our pokemon app is hard coded to fetch data through a fetch call to a specific api, but what if we wanted to get the data from a different api, or a database, or maybe even add a cache layer within our application to check before making an api call.
 To do this traditionally you would have to refactor your code on every change,

 ```ts
 const getPokemon = (id: number, client: PokemonClient) =>